mkobuolys/dartpad-workshop-segmented-state/src/handle_loading_state/instructions.md

 }
 ```

-Also, it would be nice to hide the floating action button when the data load is in progress.
+_TODO 2_ - Also, it would be nice to hide the floating action button when the data load is in progress.
 To achieve this, set the `floatingActionButton` property inside `Scaffold` to `null` when the `isLoading` property is `true`:

 ```
 @override